 We are committed to providing a trauma-informed approach throughout the care continuum, supporting our patients’ resilience, restoration of functioning and improved quality of life.

-Brigham Psychiatric Specialties (phone number 617-732-6753) provides comprehensive evaluations and care to patients 18 and older.
+We provide comprehensive evaluations and care to patients 18 and older.
 We believe that the best treatment recommendations occur when we have a complete understanding of each individual's medical, cognitive, social, and psychological issues and how they impact one's functioning.
 Thus, we encourage our patients to allow us to confer with their other clinicians, family and significant others when it makes sense.
 We also believe that working in a collaborative, team-based fashion yields the best outcomes.
 We see the patient as an active participant in his or her care, and think psychiatric treatment is in the service of optimizing one’s functioning, sense of satisfaction in life and capacity to adapt to life’s stress.
 We work together with our patients to design a personalized treatment plan with these general goals in mind.
-These priorities are outlined in our Mission Statement:

-to provide our patients at BWF compassionate, timely and evidence-based treatment, to teach our future leaders, and to advance the field of psychiatry
+To provide our patients compassionate, timely and evidence-based treatment, to teach our future leaders, and to advance the field of psychiatry.

 Respect: We achieve the best outcomes when we foster collegial staff relationships and deliver care that is patient-centered.
 We strive to continue dismantling the stigma associated with mental health problems and their treatment.

 Collaboration: The patient is an essential teammate in his or her care.
 Treatment is optimized when patients' care providers can communicate easily and coordinate their efforts.